 Olympus continues to offer a variety of different cameras, aimed at a variety of market segments.
 For me, though, Olympus is developing quite a strong set of cameras in its PEN family of DIL models, including the PEN Minis, including the PM1 and PM2.
 (The PM2 is pictured here.)

 Like Olympus, Panasonic has created quite a name for itself in the DIL camera market, creating stylish and powerful models with interchangeable lenses.
-One of the newest models is the Lumix GF5, pictured here, which measures only 1.45 inches in thickness for the camera body only.
+One of the newest models is the Lumix GX7, pictured here.

 I also really liked the Lumix ZS20, which features a 20X optical zoom lens in a small camera body.

-Look for a few different Panasonic cameras to include powerful fixed lenses, even in small and stylish camera bodies, such as the Lumix FH8, which has an f/2.5 Leica lens, and the Lumis LX7, which includes an aperture ring, something that's rarely found in a fixed-lens camera.
+If you have a higher budget, look for a few different Panasonic cameras to include powerful fixed lenses, such as the Lumix LX7, which includes an aperture ring, something that's rarely found in a fixed-lens camera.

-It was a year of change for Pentax, too, after the company was sold to Ricoh and later announced that it was going to focus the Pentax brand on advanced cameras, including high-end fixed-lens cameras, DIL cameras, and DSLR cameras.
+Changes gave been occurring for Pentax after the company was sold to Ricoh a few years ago and later announced that it was going to focus the Pentax brand on advanced cameras, including high-end fixed-lens cameras, waterproof cameras, DIL cameras, and DSLR cameras.

-Samsung may very well be the most underrated camera manufacturer in the market today.
-Samsung creates some great-looking cameras that have a variety of cutting-edge features, including built-in WiFi, dual LCD screens, high-end lenses, easy-to-use graphical menus, and tilting LCDs.
+Samsung may very well be the most underrated camera manufacturer in the market.
+Samsung creates some great-looking cameras that have a variety of cutting-edge features, including built-in Wi-Fi, dual LCD screens, high-end lenses, easy-to-use graphical menus, and high-resolution touchscreen LCDs.

 Sony is a versatile camera maker, offering everything from thin point and shoot models to advanced point and shoot cameras to interchangeable lens cameras.

-In the point and shoot market, the Cyber-shot TX200V, pictured here, looks great and offers a 3.3-inch touch screen display.
+In the point and shoot market, the Cyber-shot WX80, pictured here, looks great and offers surprisingly good performance for a small camera.
 Sony is also offering a touch screen in its latest waterproof tough camera, the Cyber-shot TX20.